cranetm/yii2-json-rpc-2.0/README.md

 2. Validation for params types<br/>
     2.1 Using DTOs as structured type<br/>
     2.2 Using square brackets for array types like string[], int[], bool[] or for DTO: ClassName[]<br/>
-3. @null tag to allowing null values (by default all data brings to specific type)
+3. Validators:
-4. @inArray tag to restrict values like @inArray["red","brown","yellow"].
+    3.1 @notNull tag to deny null values (make it required) 3.2 @inArray tag to restrict values like @inArray["red","brown","yellow"].
 Works only with string and int datatypes.
+    3.3 @minSize & @maxSize to limit length for strings or values for numbers.

 ## Using